A partnership led by CLEO

 For example, you might have a problem with a used car, car repairs, maintenance or repairs on your home, an appliance, or an item of clothing you bought online.

-After you send the letter, if the business does not fix the problem, you can complain to the Ministry of Government and Consumer Services.
+After you send the letter, if the business does not fix the problem, you can complain to the Ministry of Public and Business Service Delivery.
 You must do this within 2 years of when you bought the product or service.

 Note: It's best to make your complaint to the Ministry within 6 months of buying the product or service.
 Then, if the Ministry is not able to help, you'll still have time to file a claim in Small Claims Court.
 You have 2 years to do this.